Trayce Thompson Player Props: Dodgers vs. Cubs

-The Los Angeles Dodgers and Trayce Thompson, who went 1-for-2 with a home run and two RBI last time in action, take on Justin Steele and the Chicago Cubs at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers and Trayce Thompson, who went 0-for-3 last time in action, take on Drew Smyly and the Chicago Cubs at Dodger Stadium, Sunday at 4:10 PM ET.

-He notched a home run while going 1-for-2 in his most recent game against the Giants.
+In his last game he had a hitless showing (0-for-3) against the Cubs.

 Trayce Thompson Game Info & Props vs. the Cubs